Monday, April 27, 2015

 Interview with Emma Martin

-Monika: Today it is my pleasure and honor to interview Emma Martin, a British IT consultant, clinical psychotherapist, and transgender activist.
-Hello Emma!
+Monika: Today, it is my great pleasure and honor to speak with Emma Martin, a British IT consultant, clinical psychotherapist, and transgender activist.
+Hello, Emma!

 Sid, Me, and Blue.